linode/docs/docs/applications/puppet/set-up-puppet-master-agent.md

 	If nothing is output, your code is correct; otherwise, any errors that need to be addressed with be output.

-7. Before this can be tested, navigate to the `examples` directory and create another `init.pp` file, this time to call to the `accounts` module:
+7. Before the module can be tested farther, navigate to the `examples` directory and create another `init.pp` file, this time to call to the `accounts` module:

 	{: .file}
 	examples/init.pp